david-basic/University-projects/README.md

 # University projects
-Repository of repositories for all public projects I've done during my education
+Repository of repositories for all the public university projects I've done during my education.